How to Choose Running Shoes

-1. The shoes should be light
+1. Your running shoes must be light

 …so light that their weight didn’t deteriorate the feeling of the foot as a part of the leg.
 It means that the feeling of the foot wouldn’t differ from the feeling of the whole leg, psychologically.
 Biomechanically it may affect the foot transfer in space and time: its speed, acceleration, and trajectory, which could all be deteriorated by heavy shoes.
 We can deliberately use heavy shoes for some special occasions of strength development, but not for a long time, and surely not permanently.
 So make sure that your shoes are light, check their weight.
 Modern technology made great improvements in the weight of the shoes so you have no excuses for running in heavy shoes.
-Anything above 11-12oz is too heavy.
+Anything above 11-12 oz is too heavy.

-2. The shoes should have thin soles
+2. Your running shoes need to have thinner soles

-…and have no cushioning or minimal cushioning.
+… than walking shoes and have no cushioning or minimal cushioning.
 It reduces the weight, but this is not the main reason.

 - First of all, it allows you to develop a very precise, refined feeling of interaction between the foot and the ground, while landing.
 Obviously, it is impossible to do this through a thick sole.
 In movement, when every hundredth of a second counts (the time of support in best runners is 0.15-0.20 sec.), the support time is a crucial thing for neuro-muscular coordination.
 When the signal for the foot to touch the ground reaches the muscles and makes them prepare for landing, it’s already too late.
 And cushioning here is the factor which deteriorates timing and as a consequence, running technique, by increasing the time of support and due to this, loading of joints, ligaments, tendons, and muscles.